zigolis/hello-phaser-io/README.md

 First of all, clone this repository:

-	git clone git@github.com:zigolis/ola-phaser-dev-games-js.git
+	git clone git@github.com:zigolis/hello-phaser-io.git

-After that, enter the folder ```$ cd ola-phaser-dev-games-js``` and execute this line in your directory:
+After that, enter the folder ```$ cd hello-phaser-io``` and execute this line in your directory:

-    npm install

-And then execute:

     bower install